Construction Solutions LLC

 Only Portland cement of American manufacture complying with the current issue of “Standard Specifications for Portland Cement,” A.S.T.M.
 C-150-67 shall be used.
 Type I Portland cement shall be used unless specified in the detailed specifications.
-Cement is purchased and transported from a third-party vendor or by in house transport and not produced by Texan Gunite.
+Cement is purchased form Texas Lehigh Cement and transported from a third-party vendor or by in house transport and not produced by Texan Gunite.
 Mill reports are available upon request.

 Water used for hydration at the nozzle shall be fit for drinking and shall be maintained at a uniform pressure which shall be at least 15 pounds per square inch above air pressure at the nozzle.
 Water is supplied by the client at the site of the project whether from the house itself (city or municipality), a water well, or a water truck.
 Water quality is important and can affect the overall quality and strength of the gunite.